Nigeria starts airport Ebola screening

 Authorities were monitoring 59 people who were in contact with Sawyer, including airport contacts, and are seeking to make contact with all passengers that were on his flight.

-Sierra Leone declared a state of emergency and called in troops to quarantine epicenters of Ebola on Thursday.
+Sierra Leone declared a state of emergency and called in troops to quarantine epicentres of Ebola on Thursday.

 (Reporting by Tim Cocks; Editing by Janet Lawrence)